bonarm/Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning/README.md

 **How it works:**
 ==
-The Attiny(call it slave) uses timer1 to output 100kHz waveform when power on.
-The Arduino Uno(or Nano... call it master) works a frequency meter to messure the frequency that the slave output.
-Then the master use I2C to send a request to the slave.
-Atter received the request, the slave load OSCCAL(that will change the frequency of output waveform) and send the OSCCAL value to master.
-So the master can display the OSCCAL value the frequency on serial monitor.
+The Attiny(call it slave) uses timer1 to output 100kHz PWM waveform when power on, and the Arduino Uno(or Nano... call it master) works as a frequency meter to messure the frequency.
+The master use I2C to send a request to the slave. the slave then load OSCCAL(that will change the frequency of the PWM output) and send the OSCCAL value to the master.
+The master displays the OSCCAL value and the frequency together on serial monitor.

 ![image](Documents/SerialMonitor.png)